How do I volunteer?

 Yes, but it depends on the volunteer role you take on.
 Some of our voluntary roles are based at the hospice and others are out in the community across Bedfordshire, Hertfordshire and Milton Keynes.

 I wanted to take on a challenge that was different to my career.
-If you’re unsure if volunteering at Keech is for you, just take a one visit around the hospice and you’ll feel you must do something to help this amazing charity continue doing what it does.
+If you’re unsure if volunteering at Keech is for you, just take one visit around the hospice and you’ll feel you must do something to help this amazing charity continue doing what it does.

 Clive, Chair of trustees volunteer